 Committees of the Board of Directors and Committee Independence

-The Board of Directors has established a Compensation Committee, an Audit Committee and a Nominating and Corporate Governance Committee.
-The composition (as of December 27, 2023) and function of these committees are set forth below.
+The Board of Directors has established a Compensation Committee, a Nominating and Corporate Governance Committee, and an Audit Committee.
+The composition (as of December 30, 2024) and function of these committees are set forth below.